Deadshot1611/Stable-Diffusion1/README.md

 ### Usage

-1. Open the `stable_diffusion_gradio.ipynb` notebook in Google Colab.
+1. Open the `Stable_diffusion_model.ipynb` notebook in Google Colab.
 2. Make sure to use a GPU runtime for faster image generation.
 3. Run the notebook cells to load the Stable Diffusion 1 model using the Hugging Face API.
 4. Execute the Gradio interface cell to interactively generate images by providing different prompts.